-Mission control: First quarter 2013 aerospace & defense industry mergers and acquisitions analysis
+Mission control: Fourth-quarter 2014 aerospace and defense industry mergers and acquisitions analysis

 At a glance

-Welcome to Mission Control, a quarterly analysis of merger and acquisition activity in the global aerospace and defense sector that provides an overview of the most recent M&A results and our expectations for future deal activity.
+Mission control is PwC's quarterly analysis of merger and acquisition (M&A) activity in the global aerospace & defense sector.
+It provides an overview of the most recent M&A results and our expectations for future deal activity.

 Demand for companies with advanced, niche technologies that have commercial applications such as those in cyber, electronics, and autonomous and unmanned aerial vehicles (UAV).